ircv3/ircv3-specifications/extensions/named-modes.md

 Add (+) or remove (-) the mode called `<modename>`, using `<parameter>` as the parameter, if required for the mode.

-Client implementations MUST NOT send parameters for modes that do not require one.
+Client and server implementations MUST NOT send parameters for modes that do not require them.
-Server implementations MUST remove the meaningless parameter (and the accompanying `=` sign) before propagating the mode change to other clients.

 A mode change is a "no-op mode change" if after being processed the server, the server ends up not changing anything.
 If the mode change is not a no-op mode change it MUST be echoed back to the client doing the change after being processed.
-Servers SHOULD normally send the change to all other clients if the target is a channel, in a similiar way to how they behave with a RFC 1459 `MODE` command.
+Servers SHOULD normally send the change to all other clients if the target is a channel, in a similar way to how they behave with a RFC 1459 `MODE` command.

-If a server implementation ecounters an item in the mode change with a parameter which is invalid according to it, it is allowed to change (fix) the parameter instead of rejecting that item in the mode change.
+If a server implementation encounters an item in the mode change with a parameter which is invalid according to the server, it is allowed to change (fix) the parameter instead of rejecting that item in the mode change.
-Clients MUST be prepared to handle a mode change echoed back to them which has an item whose parameter is slightly or entirely different than what was requested by the client.
+Clients MUST accept mode changes echoed back to them where one or more parameters differ from the ones they requested.

 A mode change from the client to the server SHOULD have at most MAXMODES (from RPL_ISUPPORT) items.
-The surplus items SHOULD be treated the same way by the server as it treats surplus modes in a RFC 1459 `MODE` command.
-Usually this means that the surplus items are ignored silently and the `PROP` and `MODE` messages generated by this mode change won't contain the surplus items.
-This behavior not required, meaning servers can choose to process more items if they wish, for example, if the mode change comes from a priviliged client the server is free to be more lax and process all items.
+Servers MAY silently drop mode changes beyond the MAXMODES limit.

-A mode change from the server to the client MAY contain an arbitrary number of items.
-However it still MUST honor other limitations imposed by the protocol such as the line length limit.
+A mode change from the server to the client MAY contain an arbitrary number of items (within the syntactic limits imposed by the IRC protocol).
-Note that this is different than how the traditional `MODE` command behaves, which usually only contains up to MAXMODES changed modes.
+(Note that this differs from the behavior of the `MODE` command, which usually only contains up to MAXMODES changed modes.)

 ## Translation between `PROP` and `MODE`

-When a client send a `PROP` message that should be relayed to other clients, servers MAY translate it to a `MODE` command using an equivalent mode letter (as defined in `RPL_CHMODELIST`) to clients that did not negotiate this capability, but MUST NOT send them a `PROP`.
+When relaying a `PROP` message, servers MAY translate it to a `MODE` message using an equivalent mode letter (as defined in `RPL_CHMODELIST`) for clients that did not negotiate this capability.
+Similarly, servers MAY translate `MODE` messages to `PROP` messages for clients that did negotiate the capability.

-When a client sends either `PROP` or `MODE`, servers SHOULD send them as a `PROP` to clients who negotiated this capability.
+Servers MUST NOT send `PROP` to clients that have not negotiated the capability.
 Clients MUST accept `MODE` messages.

 ### Examples